thosgood/this-weeks-finds/markdown/151-200/week182.md

 This is only for badass mathematicians who find algebraic geometry and homotopy theory insufficiently mindblowing when taken separately.
-Ever wondered what an affine scheme would be like if you replaced the ground field by an E~∞~ ring spectrum?
+Ever wondered what an affine scheme would be like if you replaced the ground field by an E~\infty~ ring spectrum?
 Then this is for you.

 (I thank David Eppstein for pointing out the work of Alan Swett.)